Corporate GovernanceCorporate Governance Guidelines

 2

-The Company will introduce an Executive Officer System in seeking to differentiate the “management decision-making and supervision function” of Directors and the “business execution function” for Executive Officers, thereby clarifying responsibilities and accelerating decision-making.
+The Company shall introduce an Executive Officer System to allow differentiation between the “management decision-making and supervision function” of Directors and the “business execution function” of Executive Officers, thereby clarifying responsibilities and accelerating decision-making.

 (Roles of the Board of Directors)